imsdev/ims-java-springboot/ims-springboot-tm/README.md

           connectionPool.size());
 }
 ```
-Marking the method as synchronized ensures that only one tread is executing the method at a time.
+Marking the method as synchronized ensures that only one thread is executing the method at a time.

 ### Implementing pool connection reserve, release, and delete methods

-For getting a connection from the pool, the resource adapter calls the reserve method of the PoolManager, implemented as follows:
+For getting a connection from the pool, the resource adapter calls the `reserve` method of the PoolManager, implemented as follows:
 ```
 public ManagedConnection reserve(ManagedConnectionFactory factory,
 		ConnectionPoolProperties poolProps, Subject arg2,